The Pacific (miniseries): Production

+The trains in the series, including K class and S class locomotives, and Club Car Moorabool, were chartered from Steamrail and the Mornington Railway Preservation Society, and were filmed with on the Mornington Railway.

 The series's score was written by Hans Zimmer, Geoff Zanelli and Blake Neely and was released on March 9, 2010.

 Historian Hugh Ambrose, son of Band of Brothers author Stephen E. Ambrose, wrote the official tie-in book to the miniseries, The Pacific: Hell was an Ocean Away (2011), which follows the stories of two of the featured men from the miniseries, Basilone and Sledge, as well as stories of Sledge's close friend Sidney Phillips and two men not featured in the series, marine officer Austin Shofner and US Navy pilot Vernon Micheel.
 The different cast provides a wider view of the Pacific theatre, allowing the book to include the fall of the Philippines, Midway, Philippine Sea and Luzon and expand the narrative to include depictions of life as experienced by prisoners of war, senior officers and the development of naval aviation.
 It was published in the UK and the US in March 2010 and Ambrose gave a webcast interview about the book at the Pritzker Military Library on April 15, 2010.

 Broadcast

 The series premiered in the US and Canada on March 14, 2010, on HBO.
 HBO Asia premiered The Pacific at 9 pm on April 3, 2010, with the first two episodes being consecutively broadcast in the first week.
-Singapore, Hong Kong, and Indonesia had dual language available.
-Singapore, Hong Kong, Taiwan, Malaysia, and Philippines broadcasts were available in high-definition on the HBO Asia HD Channel.
-The Pacific began broadcast on April 5, 2010 on Sky Movies in the United Kingdom and Ireland.
-In Portugal, the series was broadcast on April 5, 2010 on AXN and in HD on AXN HD two days after the original broadcast in the US.
+Singapore, Hong Kong, and Indonesia had dual languages available.
+Singapore, Hong Kong, Taiwan, Malaysia, and the Philippines broadcasts were available in high-definition on the HBO Asia HD Channel.
+The Pacific began broadcast on April 5, 2010, on Sky Movies in the United Kingdom and Ireland.
+In Portugal, the series was broadcast on April 5, 2010, on AXN and in HD on AXN HD two days after the original broadcast in the US.
 The series broadcast commenced in Australia on Channel 7 on Wednesday, April 14, 2010, at 8:30 pm.
-In Denmark, Norway, Finland, France and Sweden, the series began broadcasting on Canal+; in Turkey, CNBC-e on April 18, 2010; in the Netherlands, on April 7, 2010 on Veronica; and in Greece, on Nova Cinema on April 10, 2010.
-In New Zealand, the series began broadcasting on April 12, 2010 on TV One.
-In Italy, the miniseries began broadcast on May 9, 2010 on Sky Cinema 1; in Germany, on July 15, 2010 on Kabel eins.
-In Japan, the miniseries started July 18, 2010 on WOWOW.
-In South Africa, the miniseries started broadcasting on May 5, 2010 on the Mnet channel.
+In Denmark, Norway, Finland, France, and Sweden, the series began broadcasting on Canal+; in Turkey, CNBC-e on April 18, 2010; in the Netherlands, on April 7, 2010, on Veronica; and in Greece, on Nova Cinema on April 10, 2010.
+In New Zealand, the series began broadcasting on April 12, 2010, on TV One.
+In Italy, the miniseries began broadcast on May 9, 2010, on Sky Cinema 1; in Germany, on July 15, 2010, on Kabel eins.
+In Japan, the miniseries started July 18, 2010, on WOWOW.
+In South Africa, the miniseries started broadcasting on May 5, 2010, on the Mnet channel.
 In the US, the rights to the series were picked up by Ovation and it started airing sometime in 2019.